nipafx/slides/README.md

 	asciidoctor -T _asciidoctor-reveal.js/templates/slim _template/presentation.adoc -o slides/_template/index.html

 If you want to automate that, you can install [guard](https://rubygems.org/gems/guard/versions/2.13.0) and run `guard start` in the same folder.
+It calls the exact same command (instead of using the asciidoctor gem directly) because that [does not resolve include-directives](http://asciidoctor.org/news/3/#3-swap-an-include-for-a-link) (at least not on my machine).

 ### Themes